 - Saffron: Just like basmati rice, you want high quality saffron, too.
 The amount you need depends on the quality.
 If you find that your rice is not a vibrant yellow, you are probably using a lesser quality saffron.
 This is the star of the show and what gives your tahchin its golden color and mouth watering aroma.
 Look for Persian saffron.

 - Butter: Melted butter is added for flavor.
-It can be omitted if you want to keep this vegan/dairy-free.
+You can use vegan butter if you want to keep this dairy-free.

 - Almond slivers: These are added in the pudding itself as well as a garnish on top.